the-draupnir-project/Draupnir/DEPENDENCIES.md

 main branch once changesets have been merged and the associated package versions bumped.
 This allows for the workspace state to always be used to build Draupnir reproducibly on any branch of PR.

+## Developer tooling

+Developer tooling related `devDependencies` should be kept in the root package unless it is not common to most packages.
+This is to make sure the versioning remains consistent without relying on npm to do that.